 Use extreme care when removing the bearing.
-If the bearing is allowed to fall, it will be damaged and will www.mymowchavete.
+If the bearing is allowed to fall, it will be damaged and will have to be replaced.

-■NOTE: Whenever a part is worn excessively, cracked, or damaged in any way, replacement is necessary.
+■NOTE: Whenever a part is worn excessively, cracked, or damaged in any way, replacement is nec-